 China Travel Tips

 There are few countries in the world with a culture as distinct as China.
-A country of contrasts, China offers thriving cities in Beijing, Shanghai, and Hong Kong, but also extremely rural areas in the center and western part of the country.
+A country of contrasts, China offers thriving Beijing, Shanghai, and Hong Kong, but also extremely rural areas in the west.
 This is a country stuck between the developed and developing world.
-Rapid change has attracted curious people from around the globe as they come to see what this country is really like.
+Rapid change has attracted curious people from around the globe, so it’s a great time to dip your toe into this amazing culture.

-- Accommodation: Prices start at around $6.50 USD for a dorm (but can be closer to $20 in Beijing) and around $10-20 USD (city dependent) for a private room with a shared bathroom, to $30 USD for a private room with ensuite.
-Budget hotels come in at around $15 USD per night.
+- Accommodation – Prices start at around $6.50 USD for a dorm (but can be closer to $20 in Beijing) and are about $20 USD (city dependent) for a private room with a shared bathroom, or $30 USD for a private room with ensuite.
+Budget hotels begin around $22 USD per night for basic accommodations that are basic but good value.
+Expect higher prices in Hong Kong, with a single room starting around $33 USD per night.

-- Food: Eating in nicer restaurants will cost around $7 USD.
-A simple meal of noodles or street food will cost around $1 USD.
-There is a ton of cheap and delicious food in China (which is nothing like what is found in “Chinese” restaurants in America) that you’ll have no problem eating on a budget.
+- Food – Eating in nicer restaurants will cost around $7 USD.
+A simple meal of noodles or street food will cost just about a buck!
+There is a ton of cheap and delicious food in China (which is nothing like what is found in “Chinese” restaurants in America), so you’ll have no problem eating on a budget.

 Money Saving Tips